-a) Village Board Goals
+1. Village Board Goals

-Updated Village Board objectives and goals are anticipated to be adopted on October 7, 2019.
+Updated Village Board objectives and goals are anticipated to be adopted at an upcoming Village Board meeting.

 2. Fiscal Discipline

 Staff has developed a comprehensive budget recommendation which accounts for the Village's current fiscal position as documented in the independent financial audit for the year ending December 31, 2018.
 The budget recommendation, as has been the case since 2013, is based upon a fiscal discipline which supports long term financial stability of the organization.
 Key decision drivers which contribute to the budget recommendations include: